-Before we dive deep into the reasons for the difference in the data from the Analytics Platform (Google Play Store or App Store) and Mobile Marketing Platforms (trackers), let me first assure you that this dissimilarity is completely normal.
-However, marketers need accurate data to inform their decisions so it falls upon them to address this discrepancy, but more importantly, find out how to minimize them.
+Before we dive deep into the reasons for the difference in the data from the Analytics Platform (Google Play Store or App Store) and Mobile Marketing Platforms, let me first assure you that this dissimilarity is completely normal.
+However, marketers need accurate data to inform their decisions, so it falls upon them to address this discrepancy, but more importantly, find out how to minimize them.

 You have come to the right place!
-In this article, we will explore how marketers can get ahead of this issue and use the collected data in a more profound and analytical way.
+In this article, we will explore how marketers can get ahead of this issue and use the collected data more profoundly and analytically.

 Let’s Start by Looking at the Reasons Why We Experience These Discrepancies

-Usually, a mobile marketing platforms counts an install when the app has been downloaded and opened on the user’s device.
-Whereas the App Stores count each and every install even if the user hasn’t even opened the app once.
-Wondering why the attribution platforms do not count each and every install?
-Well, it’s because platforms integrate SDK (Software Development Kit) into the app which is the only source of information for third-party apps.
-SDK allows the platform to detect and track the events in the app like registration and purchase.
-Now if the user does not perform any activity on the app, it makes it difficult for the third-party platform to track it.
+Usually, a mobile marketing platform counts an install when the app has been downloaded and opened on the user’s device.
+Whereas the App Stores count every install even if the user hasn’t even opened the app once.
+Wondering why the attribution platforms do not count every install?
+Well, it’s because platforms integrate SDK (Software Development Kit) into the app, which is the only source of information for third-party apps.
+SDK allows the platform to detect and track events in the app like registration and purchase.
+Now, if the user does not perform any activity on the app, it makes it difficult for the third-party platform to track it.

-So when the next time you extract the acquisition data from both the platforms and find a difference; know that the following reasons are behind the discrepancy:
+So when the next time you extract the acquisition data from both platforms and find a difference, know that the following reasons are behind the discrepancy:

 - The application was installed by the user but was never opened.